 As I mentioned yesterday, I had the pleasure of being lectured on sentiment and sensationalism in one of the back rows of The School for Scandal.
 It was a lesson conveyed with great wit and delivered without frills by the Northern Broadsides theatre company.
 I didn’t expect Sheridan’s characters to gossip in marked northern accents and thought Maria was less of a prize now that she was shouting just as angrily as the “odious” and “disagreeable” people around her.
 Generally, however, the coarseness of tongue lent realism to the idle chatter of the upper crust.

-Unfortunately, the productions of Scandal as heard on the Radio Guild are no longer extant, since no transcription have been preserved or recovered.
-Indeed, nearly the entire series seems to have been destroyed as scandalously as the reputation of Sheridan’s characters.
-This is all the more lamentable considering that the Radio Guild (pictured above, anno 1930) was the first major theater anthology on network radio.
-Beginning in 1929, just days after Wall Street laid its infamous egg, it brought free theater into the homes of millions, plays ranging from Shakespeare to Wilde, from Goldsmith to Boucicault.
+Unfortunately, the productions of Scandal as heard on the Radio Guild program are no longer extant, since no transcription have been preserved or recovered.
+Indeed, nearly the entire series seems to have been destroyed, an act as scandalous as the reputation of Sheridan’s characters.
+This is all the more lamentable considering that the Radio Guild (pictured above, anno 1930) was the first major theater anthology on US network radio.
+Beginning in 1929, just days after Wall Street laid its infamous egg, it brought free theater into the homes of millions, producing plays ranging from Shakespeare to Wilde, from Goldsmith to Boucicault.

-Even if its producers kept their heads mainly in antique trunks, Radio Guild surely sounds like a statue worth mending, if only its pieces had been scattered rather than obliterated.
+Even if its producers kept their heads mainly in antique trunks, Radio Guild surely sounds like a statue worth mending, if only its pieces had been scattered instead of obliterated.
 So, if you find a fragment, please fling it my way.

 2 Replies to “Hoping for More Scandal; or, When the “head’s modern, though the trunk’s antique””